 In most places in the US, driving is the only form of transportation available.
 From the late 1980s on, when automatic transmissions became more prevalent in the US, most people chose the easy road when getting behind the wheel.
 All of this put together means that most Americans, other than pure car enthusiasts, will choose an automatic car.
 In Europe, it is far more common to learn to drive in a manual-transmission vehicle, and the tradition carries on.
 Until recently, it was also far easier to buy a manual car in Europe and maintain it so it was considered a no-brainer.

 Fuel efficiency is a big concern in Europe.
-This is partly due to environmental reasons, but also because people in European countries pay twice as much (or more) for regular gasoline on average compared to people in the US.
-For example, as of April 16, 2018, the average price in the US for a gallon of gas was $2.99.
-In Germany, a gallon cost $6.43 on average, while people in Norway pay an average of $7.82.
-In fact, the US has the fifth lowest gas price per gallon worldwide.
-The cheapest?
-Venezuela, at 3 cents per gallon!
+This is partly due to environmental reasons, but also because people in some European countries pay twice as much (or more) for regular gasoline on average compared to people in the US.
+For example, as of January 2022, the average price in the US for a gallon of gas was $2.81.
+In Germany, a gallon costs $5.16 on average, while people in the Netherlands pay an average of $6.16 per gallon.
+You can find the cheapest gas in Angola, at 76 cents per gallon.

-In the past, this cheaper gas in the US meant that people could afford to buy the less fuel efficient automatic cars.
+In the past, this cheaper gas in the US meant that people could afford to buy the less fuel-efficient automatic cars.
 However, in the past five years or so, the automatic transmission models of many vehicles have the same or better miles-per-gallon than their manual counterparts.
 That means that even in European countries, automatic transmission cars are more available and not just limited to luxury sedans.
+And when you list the manual vs. automatic pros and cons, gas prices may not factor in.

 Better Automatic Cars

-The days of super sluggish acceleration with automatic transmission are mostly gone.
+You might be wondering, what are the disadvantages of automatic cars?
+It used to be if you wanted quick acceleration and power, you went with a manual transmission car.
+But the days of super sluggish acceleration with automatic transmission are mostly gone.
 Up until the middle of the 20th century, driving an automatic car was not a widely available option, nor an affordable one.
 But as early as the 1960s, when the “all-synchro” transmission that synched the low gear came out, large automatic cars were common in the US.
 That technology wasn’t as widely available in Europe after WWII.
 The car industry was less competitive and those high gas prices also kept people driving manual transmission cars.
-Fast forward to the late 1980s, and technological advances made for an even smoother and affordable driving experience in an automatic.
+Fast forward to the late 1980s, and technological advances made for an even smoother and more affordable driving experience in an automatic.
 All of this, coupled with the extensive Interstate road system where people could drive at high speeds on wide roads with cruise control, cemented the popularity of automatic transmission cars in the US.

 When you’re paying more than twice as much for gas as Americans, driving a smaller, more fuel-efficient car in Europe makes sense.
 Also, buying an automatic car is often more expensive in Europe because they are less popular and have more parts that can need repair.
 On the flip side, buying a new car in the US virtually costs the same for manual or automatic transmission.
 Additionally, younger generations of Americans rarely learn how to drive in a manual transmission car.
 For them, there is really no economic reason to do so since automatics are far more widely available.
 After all, why would car dealerships keep a large stock of manual vehicles if no one wants to buy them?